-DB Schenker, a world-leading provider of logistics services, is currently building a new logistics center in Pori.
-Under the lead of Adven’s project manager, Lasse Aitamaa, a smart power plant that uses geoenergy has also been built into the logistics center and will provide the center with heating, cooling and warm water.
+DB Schenker, a world-leading provider of logistics services, has chosen geoenergy to logistics centers in Vaasa and Pori, Western Finland.
+Under the lead of Adven’s project manager, Lasse Aitamaa, the geoenergy solutions provide heating, cooling and warm water to the centers.

 Carbon-neutral logistics facilities for DB Schenker with geoenergy

 DB Schenker is one of the world’s leading logistics companies, and the company has an especially strong foothold in road transport within Europe.
 As a pioneer in its industry, DB Schenker strives to significantly lower its carbon dioxide emissions on a global level.
 DB Schenker’s environmental policies in Finland are based on the ISO 14001 standard.

 “Low CO2 emissions and reliable energy services were the most important factors for the customer when they chose Adven’s solution,” recounts Aitamaa.

 DB Schenker’s logistics terminal network also extends far into the north, where heating solutions have great significance due to the long, cold winters, especially when it comes to the energy consumption of facilities.
 Geoenergy is thus an important step forward in the company’s path towards emissions-free logistics business.

 “The heating and cooling generated with Adven’s geoenergy solution brilliantly meets their needs, and we can generate all the energy the logistics center needs, completely carbon-free,” says Aitamaa.

 “Heating that is as environmentally friendly as it gets”

 Most of the heating in DB Schenker’s logistics centers is generated using geowells – from the heat stored in the ground.